K1rakishou/KurobaExLite/README.md

 This is a 100% Jetpack Compose project with the goal to try to implement as many UI/UX elements from scratch as possible (There are exceptions like HorizontalPager/Coil).
 Here are examples of custom compose elements implemented in this project.
 - Compose navigation (Normal screens/dialog screen/screen transitions).
 - PullToRefresh.
 - Toolbar (with ability to switch between different toolbar types like normal toolbar -> search toolbar).
-Toolbar auto hides/reveals itself depending on a number of factors (like when scroll lazyColumn down).
+Toolbar auto hides/reveals itself depending on a number of factors (like when scrolling the LazyColumn down).
 - Drawer.
 - Snackbars (toasts show up as snackbars too).
 - LazyColumn with scrollbar and fast scroller (drag the scrollbar thumb to scroll).